belfargamedev/belfargamedev.github.io/src/content/posts/adjusting-boat/index.md

 end
 ```

 That `0.01` is the delta for my comparison, in other words, if two numbers have less than this value of difference, we can consider them equal.
 And I never had to deal with this because Godot was doing this behind the scenes.
+The more you know!

 > Habemus working pinbal!

 ## Next Steps

-With a better working playground I can plan and test out the pinball elements the game can have to make this idea fun.
-The next days I intend to play some pinball games to understand what works and what not to better understand what I want to make this creation unique.
+Here is the fun and the hard part.
+The fun part is to experiment on the possibilities of what can I do as pinball elements.
+The hard part is not to be distracted too much on improving the current code and creating templates for the next - sure to come - game objects and logic.

+Also, I have an excuse to play some pinball games as inspiration.
+Space cadet, here I come!

 ---

-Thank you for reading, have a cookie 🍪
+Thank you for reading!
+Have a cookie 🍪

 See ya next month!